cjhouser/thoughtlyify.io/.devcontainer/README.md

 ### 6.0
 - kubectl now uses kubectl instead of k
 ### 5.0
-- Upgrade go to 1.24
+- upgrade go to 1.24
-- Upgrade terraform to 1.12.2
+- upgrade terraform to 1.12.2
 ### 4.0
 - flyctl is now installed from github, no need for local instance of concourse
 - added kubectl 1.33